Nays06/Nays06/README.md

 <h1 align="center">✨ About me 🚀</h1>

 <p align="center">
   👋 Hi, I'm Nays06, a passionate and driven developer with a focus on building robust and user-friendly applications.
 I enjoy tackling complex challenges and continuously learning new technologies to improve my skills.
-Currently, I'm exploring the world of [mention your current focus, e.g., cloud computing, AI/ML, specific framework].
+Currently, I'm exploring the world of Angular framework.
 I'm always open to collaboration and learning from other talented developers!
 </p>

 <h1 align="center">🛠️ Technologies & Tools 🧰</h1>